Behavior & Limits

 - Cross-account access is implemented via IAM bindings on the repository.
 Grants are scoped to GCP project numbers and service account emails.

-- No pre-signed URLs — image layers are fetched via the OCI distribution API with bearer token authentication.
+- No pre-signed URLs — image layers are fetched through the registry API with bearer token authentication.

 - Multi-format support: Artifact Registry supports Docker images, Maven, npm, Python packages, and more — though Alien only uses Docker image support.